LRA-QC/xfce-darkulacious/README.md

 XFCE Dark theme

 # installation
-move xfce-darkulacious to ~/.themes/ or /usr/share/themes
+move the xfce-darkulacious folder to ~/.themes/ or /usr/share/themes